-An app aimed at anyone wanting to keep track of their medicines and when to take them.
+An app aimed at anyone wanting to keep track of their medicines, including when to take them.

 |Medisafe Meds & Pill Reminder||By Medisafe|